 The UNESCO World Heritage Committee presents the annual "List of World Heritage in Danger" - out of 1073 protected sites, already 54 are in great danger!

 "No problem can be solved from the same level of consciousness that created it."

-As long as we treat our planet and nature as disposable resources, we are trapped in a closed and self-destructive circle!
+As long as we use old thinking patterns and continue to treat our planet and nature as disposable resources, or elevate self-interest and personal gain above the community wellbeing, we remain trapped in a closed and self-destructive circle!